isabella232/Course-Starter-Kit/For Instructor/Promo script.markdown

 *Add your promo script to this file, replacing the template below!*

 *Feel free to tweak the template to better suit your course and speaking style, as long as you follow the 4 steps listed above.
-But do NOT change the ending sentence!*
+But do NOT change the ending sentence!
+And remember that for most of the promo, you will not be visible on screen (voice only!) so avoid joking comments or statments that require your facial expressions/body language to be visible.*

 --